-The debt ceiling, or debt limit, is the limit that Congress has set for the amount of money the Treasury is allowed to borrow to pay for spending the U.S. government has already committed to—including Social Security and Medicare payments, military salaries, interest on the national debt, and a multitude of other expenses.
-The government hit the debt limit on Aug.
-1 and would have run out of ways to keep paying its bills by Oct.
-18, according to a recent estimate by Treasury Secretary Janet Yellen.
+The debt ceiling, or debt limit, is the amount of money the Treasury is allowed to borrow (per Congress) to pay for spending the government has already committed to—including Social Security and Medicare payments, military salaries, interest on the national debt, and a multitude of other expenses.

 Government shutdowns occur when Congress fails to authorize the annual spending that keeps the federal government running.
-While government shutdowns are sometimes discussed along with the debt limit, they are entirely different things.
-Government shutdowns, like the month-long partial shutdown between 2018 and 2019, can disrupt certain operations, like national parks and the activities of federal agencies, for as long as the shutdown lasts, causing economic harm.
+This is what Biden avoided when he signed the funding bill on Friday.
+While government shutdowns are sometimes discussed at the same time of year as the debt limit, they are entirely different things.
+These shutdowns, like the partial shutdown between 2018 and 2019, can disrupt certain operations, like national parks and the activities of federal agencies, for as long as the shutdown lasts, causing economic harm.

-“However, the economic impact of a shutdown is a pale shadow beside the impact of defaulting on the federal government’s obligations because of the debt limit,” White House economics advisors said in a blog post before the deal was reached.
+“However, the economic impact of a shutdown is a pale shadow beside the impact of defaulting on the federal government’s obligations because of the debt limit,” White House economics advisors said in a blog post earlier this year.

-During the latest crisis, Democrats have accused Republicans of blocking an increase to the debt ceiling, which may seem an odd thing to say considering the Democrats control all the levers of power needed to enact laws: the House of Representatives, the Senate, and the presidency.
+During a previous round of the debt limit crisis earlier in the year, Democrats accused Republicans of holding up the increase to the debt ceiling, which may seem an odd thing to say considering the Democrats control all the levers of power needed to enact laws: the House of Representatives, the Senate, and the presidency.

 Despite being in the minority, however, Republicans still have the power to obstruct legislation in the Senate thanks to the filibuster rule, which gives senators the ability to block bills they don’t like.
-A filibuster requires 60 votes to overcome, and the Democrats only have 50 (with Vice President Kamala Harris waiting in the wings as a tiebreaker).
-A process called budget reconciliation can get around the filibuster, but Sen. Chuck Schumer, the Democratic majority leader, has rejected using it on the debt ceiling issue, saying the process is too cumbersome.
+A filibuster requires 60 votes to overcome, and the Democrats only have 50 (with Democratic Vice President Kamala Harris waiting in the wings as a tiebreaker, or 51st vote).
+A process called budget reconciliation can get around the filibuster, but there are other ways around it too.

 Full Faith and Credit

-“We’re able to borrow because we always pay our debt,” President Joe Biden said in a speech urging Congress to resolve the standoff.
+“We’re able to borrow because we always pay our debt,” President Joe Biden said in a speech urging Congress to resolve the earlier standoff, back in October.
 “We always pay what we owe.
 We’ve never failed.
 That’s America.
 That’s who we are.
 That’s what’s called for.
 It’s called ‘full faith and credit of the United States.’
 It’s rock solid.
 It’s the best in the world.”